Texas primary sets up Abbott-O'Rourke race as midterms begin

 “This group of people, and then some, are going to make me the first Democrat to be governor of the state of Texas since 1994,” O’Rourke told supporters in Fort Worth, where in 2018 he flipped Texas’ largest red county.
 “This is on us.
 This is on all of us.”

+“They want to keep Texas on the extraordinary path of opportunity that we have provided over the past eight years,” his campaign said in a statement.

-A more competitive race was taking shape in the GOP primary for state attorney general.
-Incumbent Ken Paxton is hoping an endorsement from former President Donald Trump will help him fend off several challengers, including Texas Land Commissioner George P. Bush, the nephew of one president and grandson of another, and U.S. Rep. Louie Gohmert.
-Paxton led a failed lawsuit to overturn the 2020 presidential election and has for years faced securities fraud charges and an FBI investigation into corruption allegations.
-He has broadly denied wrongdoing.
+The GOP primary for state attorney general was more competitive.
+Incumbent Ken Paxton was hoping an endorsement from former President Donald Trump would help him fend off several challengers, including Texas Land Commissioner George P. Bush, the nephew of one president and grandson of another.

+Paxton led an unsuccessful lawsuit to overturn the 2020 presidential election.
+His failure to win outright would be a setback for Trump, who has championed conservative Republicans in races around the country as he seeks to reinforce his control over the national GOP.

+The primary season, which picks up speed in the summer, determines which candidates from each party advance to the fall campaign.
+The midterms will ultimately serve as a referendum on the first half of President Joe Biden’s administration, which has been dominated by a pandemic that has proven unpredictable, along with rising inflation and a series of foreign policy crises.
+The GOP, meanwhile, is grappling with its future as many candidates seeking to emerge from primaries, including a sizable number in Texas, tie themselves to Trump and his lie that the 2020 election was stolen.

-The primary was the first under tighter new Texas voting laws that, among other changes muscled through by the GOP-controlled Legislature, require mail ballots to now include identification — a mandate that counties blamed for thousands of rejected mail ballots even before Election Day.
+Tuesday marked the state's first election under its tighter new voting laws that, among other changes muscled through by the GOP-controlled Legislature, require mail ballots to now include identification — a mandate that counties blamed for thousands of rejected mail ballots even before Election Day.
 More than 10,000 mail ballots around Houston alone were flagged for not complying.
-Technical issues also caused problems in Texas’ largest county: Paper jams and paper tears in voting machines would take a couple days to work through while counting, said Isabel Longoria, Harris County’s elections administrator.
+Technical issues also caused problems in Texas' largest county: Paper jams and paper tears in voting machines would take a couple days to work through while counting, said Isabel Longoria, Harris County's elections administrator.

 Several voting sites around Houston were also short-staffed, she said, causing tensions in some locations.